Karaage-Cluster/karaage/docs/admin/ref/cmd/kg-manage.rst

    Don't make any of the changes, display what would be done instead.
 Note the base dn objects will always be created.

+.. django-admin-option:: --delete

+   Delete old records that are no longer used.

 change_username
 ~~~~~~~~~~~~~~~
 .. django-admin:: change_username